About app sign-on policies

 Important to know about the User-Agent

 Okta’s Client Access Policies (CAPs) allow you to manage access to your enterprise apps based on the client type and device platform.
 Okta CAPs evaluate information included in the User-Agent request header sent from the users’ browser.
-Because the User-Agent can be spoofed by a malicious actor, you should consider using a whitelist approach when you create CAPs and require MFA or Device Trust as described in the following best practices:
+Because the User-Agent can be spoofed by a malicious actor, be aware that such actors may target the least restrictive CAP rule(s) in your policies.
+For this reason, make sure that your CAP rules comply with your company's security needs.
+Consider using an allowlist approach when you create CAPs and require MFA or Device Trust as described in the following best practices:

-- Implement a whitelist consisting of one or more rules that specify the client type(s) + device platform(s) + trust posture combinations that will be allowed to access the app.
+- Implement an allowlist consisting of one or more rules that specify the client type(s) + device platform(s) + trust posture combinations that will be allowed to access the app.

 - Require Device Trust or MFA for app access.

 - Include a final catch-all rule that denies access to anything that does not match any of the CAPs preceding rules.

 While you can configure your App Sign-On Policies to prompt end users for MFA, be aware that legacy protocols such as POP or IMAP do not support MFA even if MFA is configured for Okta sign-in.

 To ensure that authentication to apps remains secure, Okta strongly recommends that you evaluate the following:

 - The use of legacy protocols with Microsoft Office 365 applications and whether to disable them if necessary

 - Whether to enable Modern Authentication on Microsoft Office 365 tenants for improved security